Tamserine/my_demo/README.md

 ## To get up and running

-### Clone the Git Repo and then open a shell and run the following commands:
+### Clone the git repo, open a shell and run the following commands:

-To get the ruby gems
+To install the ruby gems

 `Bundle Install`

-To set up the Database
+To set up the database

 `Rails db:migrate`

-Import the Data
+Import the data

 `Rake demo_import:import`